 Soup for First Course

 Start you festive Christmas dinner with a lovely, creamy veggie soup as the first course.
-We love so many soups like Creamy Cauliflower Soup, or Vegan Mushroom Soup or Vegan Cabbage Potato Sausage Soup.
+We love so many soups like Creamy Cauliflower Soup, or Vegan Cream of Mushroom Soup or Vegan Cabbage Potato Sausage Soup.
 However, our FAVORITE soup to eat before the main dish we chose for the Christmas dinner is our Simple Hokkaido Pumpkin Soup.

 While the butternut squash is perfect for pie, Hokkaido – for us – is better for a hearty and wholesome dish.
 Moreover, butternut squash may have this fibery texture even after blending, but Hokkaido turns into a mousse.
 I mean this soup will practically be a dessert as the first course.
 Yeah!